Auditor: job description

 - May be called to examine the finances of private businesses, especially those working in association with governmental bodies.

-External auditors play a vital role in ensuring that money raised by taxes is used effectively and efficiently to pay for the services we all benefit from.
+External auditors play a vital role in ensuring that money raised by taxes is used effectively and efficiently.

 Once you have graduated you can work as an auditing assistant and learn on the job.
 During this time you will study towards the accounting qualifications needed to practice as an auditor.

-- High level of self-motivation, determination and confidence in your abilities.
+- Self-motivation, determination and confidence in your abilities

-- Ability to juggle multiple tasks and divide your time between work and study.
+- Ability to divide your time between work and study

-- Ability to work to deadlines, under pressure, and the willingness to put in the extra hours when needed.
+- Ability to work to deadlines, under pressure